MicrosoftDocs/win32-pr.it-it/desktop-src/properties/props-system-contact-phonenumberscanonical.md

 ## <a name="remarks"></a>Commenti

-I valori PKEY sono definiti in Propkey. h.
+I valori PKEY sono definiti in Propkey.h.

 ## <a name="related-topics"></a>Argomenti correlati